Providing the Early Years Free Entitlements (EYFE) for 2, 3 and 4 year olds

 - 1 January and 31 March 1 April (Summer)

-This is called the 'Extended' or '30 hours' Entitlement.
-This became statutory under the Childcare Act 2016.
+Some 3 and 4 year olds whose parents are working are entitled to an additional 15 hours per week, ie. 30 hours term-time or 1140 stretched across the year, this is called the 'Extended' or '30 hours' Entitlement and became statutory under the Childcare Act 2016.
 Childcare providers can find further information, support and guidance regarding the new extended entitlement on our webpage 30 hours free childcare - information for providers.

 Providers should offer families their full entitlement of EYFE (providing they have space available), and we encourage providers to develop a flexible offer which supports both the learning and development of children and childcare needs of families, subject to the following standards: